danidask/kicad2jlcpcb/README.md

 - Add Field (plus sign)

 ### How to generate the fabrication files

 #### POS File

 The .pos file (footprint position) must be the first file to generate.
 From Pcbnew (layout view) File -> Fabrication Outputs -> pos file
-options: CSV format, mm unit, and "single file for board" Leave "Output directory" blank to generate the file in the project root.
+<br />options: CSV format, mm unit, and "single file for board"
+<br />Leave "Output directory" blank to generate the file in the project root*
-"Generate position file" and "close"
+<br />"Generate position file" and "close"
-This have a generic format and will be converted to the rigth format in the next step
+<br />This have a generic format and will be converted to the rigth format in the next step
+<br /><em>NOTE: If you want to export to some other folder instead of root, you'll need to add the argument </em>`-p foldername`<em> to the script, si it'll be able to find the pos files</em>

 #### BOM File